Commencement Answers Here

 Is there a webcast of the ceremony?

 What are the diploma ceremonies?All graduating students will receive their diplomas at department or school diploma ceremonies, held throughout the weekend.
 Visit the diploma ceremonies page for a complete schedule.

 Are there shuttles to off-campus diploma ceremonies?Yes.
-Shuttles to and from the off-campus diploma ceremony sites will be available on Sunday only beginning at the conclusion of the main ceremony and continuing until 6 p.m..
+Shuttles to and from the off-campus diploma ceremony sites will be available on Sunday only beginning at the conclusion of the main ceremony and continuing until 6 p.m.
 For details, visit the shuttles page.
+Walking and driving directions are also available.

-Is there seating at the main commencement ceremony for people with disabilities?Seating for guests with special needs and their families will be available in special sections on the field, which will be indicated with signage.
-For additional details, visit the special needs page.
+Is there seating at the main commencement ceremony for people with disabilities?Seating sections for guests with special needs will be available on the field in Gesling Stadium.
+View the seating and stadium map and visit the special needs page for more details.

 Is there a wheelchair ramp to the field?Yes.
 A wheelchair ramp is near the stadium entrance closest to the Cohon University Center.
 All campus buildings and parking areas are also wheelchair accessible.

 Who can participate in commencement?
 My program concludes later than the end of the spring semester; will I be able to participate in commencement?